YuvalHelman/brainComputer/README.md

 ### Client

-The `Client` package provides the following interface:
+The `client` package provides the following interface:

    ```pycon
     >>> from brainComputer.client import upload_sample